Sensory feedback is less critical for bionic feet than it is for hands but it can still improve prosthetic performance and help reduce phantom pain.

-Not all of the feedback available to bionic foot users matches the traditional definition of sensory input.
+Not all of the feedback available for bionic feet matches the traditional definition of sensory input.
 Osseointegration and the Agonist-Antagonist Myoneural Interface (AMI) provide feedback that may be just as important.

-However, in this article, we’re going to focus mainly on the traditional forms of feedback so that users who have not undergone osseointegration or AMI may clearly understand their sensory options.
+However, in this article, we’re going to focus on the traditional forms of sensory feedback so that users who have not undergone osseointegration or AMI can clearly understand their options.

 SENSY from SensArs Neuroprosthetics

 SENSY shares many similarities with Saphenus including the potential benefit of reduced phantom pain.
 The big difference is that this version of SENSY uses a true neural interface to provide sensory feedback to the brain (i.e. direct interaction with the nerves instead of stimulating reinnervated skin).
 In an attempt to convey information on leg position, it also gathers sensory input from a bionic knee.

 SENSY is still in the prototype phase and is not yet ready for commercial use.

 The Massachusetts Institute of Technology (MIT) has been at the forefront of bionic leg research and development for many years.
 They have developed multiple technologies that have subsequently become successful commercial bionic devices (e.g. Ottobock’s Empower Ankle, and Ossur’s Rheo Knee and Rheo Knee XC).

 The following video describes yet another MIT prototype, this one being used in conjunction with MIT’s new AMI technology.
 The point of interest in this video begins at the 6:00 minute mark:

 Note that the method used here to relay the sensory feedback to the brain is through electrical stimulation of the skin, not through vibrators or surgically implanted electrodes.